-The end of the Cold War was such a triumphant moment for democracy that one prominent academic described it as “the end of history” because democracy appeared on track to become the system of government for every country in the world.
+The end of the Cold War was such a triumphant moment for democracy that one prominent academic, Francis Fukuyama, described it as “the end of history” because democracy appeared on track to become the system of government for every country in the world.
 By the start of the twenty-first century, democracies outnumbered autocracies for the first time.

 Democratic backsliding rarely happens overnight.
 It is often slow, systematic, and difficult to detect—the political equivalent of death by a thousand cuts.
-One day, a president questions the value of a free press.
-The next day, electoral corruption goes unchecked.
-Soon thereafter, political opponents are barred from running for office or perhaps even imprisoned.
+First, a president starts questioning the value of a free press.
+Then, electoral corruption goes unchecked.
+Eventually, political opponents are barred from running for office or perhaps even imprisoned.

-After years of leaders dismantling democratic institutions piece by piece, the end result is unmistakable: a society that is less free and fair.
-Even the world’s most established democracies are not immune from this trend.
+After years of leaders dismantling democratic institutions piece by piece, the result is unmistakable: a society that is less free and fair.
+Even the world’s most established democracies are not immune from that trend.
 They too can be eroded, alarmingly quickly.

-To recognize where democracy could be in danger, first one has to know how laws and democratic institutions are supposed to function and how democratic norms—the unwritten rules about what is acceptable behavior in democratic societies—protect this form of government from declining.
+To recognize where democracy could be in danger, first one has to know how laws and democratic institutions are should function and how democratic norms—the unwritten rules about acceptable behavior in democratic societies—protect that form of government from declining.

 What Does a Democracy Look Like?

-At its core, democracies are systems of government in which people choose who governs them through regular, free, and fair elections.
+At their core, democracies are systems of government in which people choose who governs them through regular, free, and fair elections.

-Importantly, the mere presence of elections does not make a country democratic.
-Plenty of authoritarian countries—such as Egypt, Iran, and Syria—offer the veneer of democracy by holding elections that are in reality carefully, or clumsily, orchestrated events.
+The mere presence of elections does not make a country democratic.
+Plenty of authoritarian countries offer the veneer of democracy by holding elections that are actually orchestrated events.
 In Egypt’s 2018 presidential election, the incumbent leader Abdel Fatah al-Sisi imprisoned, intimidated, or barred every legitimate political opponent from running against him.
 That left just one handpicked opposition candidate who in fact endorsed Sisi for the presidency.
 Unsurprisingly, Sisi won reelection with 97 percent of the vote.

 In addition to elections, other pillars of democracy include an independent press, a free civil society, and a government that protects individual liberties.

-Healthy democracies defend these pillars with both laws and norms.
-Laws are passed by the government in accordance with the constitution and are enforceable by the criminal justice system, the courts, or other mechanisms of the government.
-Norms, on the other hand, are rooted in tradition and can be discussed in essays, speeches, and the press but are only truly enforceable in the court of public opinion.
+Healthy democracies defend those pillars with both laws and norms.
+Laws are passed by the government in accordance with the constitution and are enforceable by the criminal justice system, the courts, or other government mechanisms.
+Norms, on the other hand, are rooted in tradition but are only truly enforceable in the court of public opinion.
 Both, however, are essential for the health and well-being of a functioning democracy.

 Strong (or liberal) democracies respect such laws and norms, while weak (or illiberal) democracies can adhere to only a handful.
 Even so, sometimes the world’s strongest democracies—such as Iceland or Norway—struggle to perfectly embody them.
 The degree to which countries embrace democratic laws and norms reveals both the strength of a democracy and the extent to which its citizens live in a free and fair society.

-Free, fair, and competitive elections.
 Elections need to be held without voter intimidation, overly cumbersome registration rules, or disenfranchisement (denying people the right to vote).
-Many of these requirements are enshrined in a country’s laws.
+Many of those requirements are enshrined in a country’s laws.
 A related norm is that elections should also be competitive, with legitimate and credible opposition candidates able to run against politicians in office.

-- Philippines: President Rodrigo Duterte, who came to power through a free and fair election, has jailed prominent opposition figures who have criticized his controversial policies.
-Additionally, vote buying has become common around the country, with a handful of wealthy families exerting outsize influence on elections.
+- Philippines: Former President Rodrigo Duterte, who came to power through a free and fair election, regularly jailed prominent opposition figures who criticized his controversial policies.
+Additionally, vote buying was common around the country, with a handful of wealthy families exerting outsize influence on elections.

 - Germany: A controversial 2016 law allowed Germany’s spy agency to monitor the emails and telecommunications of journalists and other foreigners working abroad.
 But in 2020, the country’s highest court declared the law violated the constitution’s rules on privacy and freedom of speech.
 The court ordered the law amended in a powerful rebuke of the federal government’s authority, and the government accepted the court’s ruling.

-Civil liberties and individual freedoms.
 Strong democracies defend individual rights—such as freedom of speech, religion, and assembly—under all circumstances.
 Even demonstrations critical of the government should be permitted.
-Healthy democracies ensure legislation or a court’s decision cannot weaken or reduce these rights (also known as civil liberties).
-Unhealthy democracies often limit these rights, for example by prohibiting demonstrations or calling protesters criminals or terrorists.
+Healthy democracies ensure legislation or a court’s decision cannot weaken or reduce those rights (also known as civil liberties).
+Unhealthy democracies often limit those rights, for example by prohibiting demonstrations or calling protesters criminals or terrorists.